-Beyond selection, another potential threat to causal inference is that teachers' beliefs about the extent to which social disadvantage is an obstacle could actually be shaped by their students' achievement level.
+I hasten to add the caveat to such an interpretation that another potential threat to causal inference is that teachers' beliefs about the extent to which social disadvantage is an obstacle could actually be shaped by their students' achievement level.
 This type of reverse causality argument would posit that perhaps teachers judge the performance level of the students in their classes and then form their beliefs about how effective teaching can be.
 Reverse causality could plausibly produce the relationships I find.
 Unfortunately, in the absence of longitudinal data, I cannot directly test whether students' outcomes change in response to teachers' beliefs, or whether teachers' beliefs instead change in response to students' performance.
-One reason I am disinclined to believe that the relationships I observe are due to reverse causality is that evidence on teachers' beliefs about the nature of teaching suggests that these types of beliefs are actually formed early in teachers' own education and are relatively stable rather than being easily changed (Pajares 1992).
+However, one reason I am disinclined to believe that the relationships I observe are due to reverse causality is that evidence on teachers' beliefs about the nature of teaching suggests that these types of beliefs are actually formed early in teachers' own education and are relatively stable rather than being easily changed (Pajares 1992).
 The most direct way to test this possibility, though, would be with data that measures teachers and students over time-a type of research design that has been rare in the education world (as a case in point, HSLS:09 did not survey teachers in wave 2).
 Future research examining teachers' psychological and interactional qualities would shed additional light on these issues if teachers' were surveyed over time, and this paper provides evidence that greater attention to beliefs and attitudes in educational data collection efforts is warranted.